milesian/BigBang/README.md

   component-keys in the system, in dependency order.
 Before invoking f, assoc's updated dependencies of the component."
 ```

-BigBang helps you [customize](https://github.com/stuartsierra/component#customization) the way your system starts providing a very simple way.

 In this project so far you'll find only one function :) that it's been thought to be used as a system actions hub.